 I did have extra overripe bananas frozen and a little miss begging me for chocolate muffins …. so this was the result.
 These are lovely, light and moist.

-- 75g vegan butter, melted OR light tasting oil
+- 75g butter/plant based butter, melted OR light tasting oil

-- 180g milk of choice (we like unsweetened vanilla almond)
+- 180g milk of choice (we use almond or soy)

-- 4 tbsp rice malt syrup (honey or coconut sugar work well too)
+- 4 tbsp sugar (honey or rice malt syrup work well too)

 - 1 tsp vanilla bean paste